Brad's Atomic Grape Tomato Seeds - Solanum lycopersicum

 Non-GMO, Open-Pollinated Brad's Atomic Grape Tomato Seeds

 Best of Show at the National Heirloom Expo!
-These elongated cherry tomatoes are absolutely gorgeous!
-And delicious!
-Wonderful sweet heirloom tomato flavor.
-Purples, Reds, Yellows, Greens and Blues, the colors are electric!
+These elongated cherry tomatoes are absolutely gorgeous and delicious!
+Wonderful sweet heirloom tomato flavor with sweet and tangy undertones Imagine a tomato with purples, reds, yellows, greens and blues, the colors are electric!
 Crack resistant and holds well on or off vine.

 Brad's Atomic Grape Tomato is a visually stunning and flavorful cherry tomato variety developed by Brad Gates of Wild Boar Farms, a renowned breeder known for creating unique and colorful tomato varieties.
-This variety was bred for its striking appearance, exceptional flavor, and disease resistance.
+This variety was bred for its striking appearance, exceptional flavor, disease resistance and vigorous vines with high productivity.

 The Atomic Grape earned its name from its multicolored, iridescent skin that features a mesmerizing combination of green, purple, red, and gold hues.
 These colors develop as the fruit ripens, making the tomatoes a showstopper both on the vine and in salads.
 The tomato’s marbled flesh and sweet yet tangy flavor profile have made it a favorite among gardeners and chefs alike.